smirko-dev/ode-solver/README.md

 ### [Minimal example](ode/README.md#Example)

-Example implementation of an ode::Function using the Euler ode::Solver.
+Example implementation of using Euler to solve a simple function.

 ### [Molecular Dynamics](moleculardynamics)